leyluw777/React-Netstorm-Page/README.md

 ## Features
 * The website is fully responsive and works on all devices.
 On small devices, there is toggle menu for navbar.
 * All cards have their own hover styles with transitions, so you can check it on demo version.
-* For optimizing code components are used for creating cards of same design and shape, some inner elements such as images, texts were changed.
+* For optimizing code components and props were used for creating cards of same design and shape, some inner elements such as images, texts were changed.